Apache Linux Integration Kit

 Attributes from the OpenToken Adapter contract

 The subject (SUBJECT) and any attributes that you add on the Extended Contract tab of the adapter configuration.
-Only the attributes fulfilled at runtime are exposed to the application; attributes with a NULL value are not included in the OpenToken.
+Only the attributes fulfilled at runtime are exposed to the application.
+Attributes with a NULL value aren’t included in the OpenToken.

 NOT-ON-OR-AFTER